thekatelarsen/ISQA3420/ExecutiveSummary.md

 # Executive Summary

 Determining license and vulnerability results are important because of how many open source projects there are out there.

+This system can do multiple things.
+Starting off, the developer can send a software package to be scanned for license results as well as be sent to the NIST Vulnerability Database to be checked for vulnerabilities.
+These results are then sent to the License and Vulnerability Results Database.
+Both the developer and manager can then query the database by package name to receive the license and vulnerability results.